Jakeippo/p2doctoroffice/README.md

     * make sure login username unique, prompt if issue creating the patient

 ### Navigation Menu Page
-* Buttons to go to symptom checker, appointment viewer, appointment maker
+Buttons or other menu style to navigate to the symptom checker, appointment viewer, appointment maker
+* Allow

+### Symptom Checker
+Patient can choose a selection of symptoms, submit, then see list of possible diagnosis
+* Page interacts with API to find information

+### Appointment Viewer
+Shows table or other view both for future appointments and past appointments of the logged in patient

+### Appointment Maker
+Wizard to create a new appointment tied to the logged in patient
+* check for date conflicts with other appointments